Cross-country skiing

 The expert sports shops within Ötztal not only offer a huge selection of cross-country ski equipment, they are also happy to advise you on choosing the right outfit.

 For example in Ötztal, Tirol.
-The province's longest side valley boasts a varied range of classic and skating trails covering approx. 65 km. be it floodlit night trails in Niederthai or Längenfeld, high-altitude trails in Sulztal and Gurgl or even a biathlon facility for everyone, Ötztal simply has it all.
+The province's longest side valley boasts a varied range of classic and skating trails covering approx. 65 km.
+Be it floodlit night trails in Niederthai or Längenfeld, high-altitude trails in Sulztal and Gurgl or even a biathlon facility for everyone, Ötztal simply has it all.
 And what's best: all cross-country ski trails are accessible free of charge.
 HERE you can find out everything about cross-country skiing in Ötztal.

 The first and most important question that beginners have is what style thy choose.
 And there is absolutely no wrong answer, because it is more a question of faith if you prefer classic style cross country skiing or rather skating style.